Joseph Carruthers: Assessment

 Though he never entered Federal politics, Carruthers was one of the most important politicians of his era.
 As Reid's effective deputy he rallied free traders to the Federation cause, successfully resisted Deakin's plan to establish the Federal capital at Dalgety, instituted NSW's system of local government, and in later years led the fight against the abolition of the Legislative Council.
 In this way, he directly influenced the composition of all three tiers of government.
 Carruthers was a successful Premier, laying a pattern of how liberal governments would operate.
 Most importantly, the LRA largely endures in the modern NSW Liberal Party.

 Carruthers had many interests.
 In his younger days he played both cricket and football for his university, and in later years became a leading bowler.
 He was chairman of the New South Wales Cricket Association and the Board of Associated Race Clubs; a trustee of the art gallery, and a member of the university senate.
 For 21 years, he represented the district where the spot of Captain James Cook landing in Australia was located.
 Through his efforts, a large area there was set aside as a national park around the close of the century.
-In 1908, he wrote a letter to The Times which led to the erection of a statue of Captain Cook in London, and on his suggestion, the territorial government of Hawaii later dedicated to the public the land surrounding the bay where Cook was killed.
+In 1908, he wrote a letter to The Times which led to the erection of a statue of Captain Cook in London.
+On his suggestion, the territorial government of Hawaii later dedicated to the public the land surrounding the bay where Cook was killed; he lobbied the Australian government to construct a jetty at the site in 1930.
 He also came to the conclusion that Cook's name required vindicating in some areas, and in 1930, John Murray published for him his Captain James Cook, R.N.
 One Hundred and fifty years after.
 He was a friend of Frederick Earle Winchcombe, who was the founding President of the Wildlife Preservation Society of Australia.
 Carruthers followed Winchcombe as President of the Society in 1911, serving only one term of office.

 Always a popular MP with his constituents, Carruthers has by later commentators been judged "a peppery little man" (John La Nauze) of "untiring energy" (Percival Serle).